 Before dehydrating celery, you need to blanch it first.
 This helps to keep the lovely green colour of the celery.
 To blanch the celery:

 - Bring a large pot of water to the boil.

-- Wash the celery well, cut off the whitish bottom ends and the leafy tops, saving and freezing these for stock, if you wish or see below.
+- Wash the celery well, cut off the whitish bottom ends and the leafy tops, saving and freezing these for chicken stock, if you wish or for making celery salt.

 - Cut the celery stalks into small pieces, about ½ inch thick crescents, and place them in the boiling water.
 Leave them there for about 3 minutes, then remove and place in ice water.

 - After blanching and cooling, pat the celery completely dry before you start the freezing process.

 - I like to flash freeze the celery first.
 To do this, spread out the celery on a baking tray and place in the freezer for a couple of hours.

 - Once the celery is frozen hard, package it into ziplock bags or vacuum-seal it in pouches in portion sizes.
 Label and date with the date it was frozen.